BigRedDoge/GPT-Notes/README.md

 # GPT Notes

-This is a project that records audio, transcribes the audio using OpenAI's Whisper API, and uses ChatGPT to parse the text.
+This is a project that records audio, transcribes the audio using OpenAI's Whisper API, and uses ChatGPT to take notes on the recorded text.

 ## Installation